PCGS Set Registry Rules

 PCGS grades some coins through the Mint Error program.
 These include coins such as planchet clips and off-metal strikings that have been unintentionally struck by the Mint.
 Before the Variety Attribution program was started in 2006, the Mint Error program also included intentionally struck coins many of which are Fivaz Stanton die varieties.
 Mint errors are designated by an "E" in front of the coin number on the PCGS holder insert.
 Mint errors can be added to "My Inventory" and the Collectors Showcase, but cannot be used in competitive sets.
 In order to be used in competitive sets, Mint Error "E" coins must be submitted for re-holdering under the Variety Attribution program at the prevailing additional fee.

-PCGS will grade coins without a numeric grade through its bulk grading program.
-These coins will have Brilliant Uncirculated (BU), Gem Brilliant Uncirculated (GEM BU) or Gem Proof on the insert of the coin's holder with no numeric grade listed.
-These coins cannot be used in competitive sets in the PCGS Set Registry; however, they will default to 01.
+PCGS will grade coins without a numerical grade through its Bulk Grading Program.
+Some of these coins will have Brilliant Uncirculated (BU), Gem Brilliant Uncirculated (GEM BU) or Gem Proof on the insert of the coin's holder with no numerical grade listed.
+These coins can be used in competitive sets in the PCGS Set Registry; however, they will default to 01.
 These coins are not allowed into Low Ball sets.
 To be eligible for a higher rating within the Registry, these coins will need to be submitted to PCGS for Regrade.
-Click here for more information.
+Click here for additional information on submitting to PCGS.

 PCGS Plus (+) Grades

 Everyman sets do not allow any coin with a grade higher than 58+.
 Allowable coins are graded 58+ or less and can be either circulation strike or proof.